gov-cy/dsf-service-template-net6/README.md

 # dsf-service-template-net6
 ## A quickstart template for creating a sample DSF service (Request an address change)
 This project is an example of a DSF mock service developed in .NET6 Razor Pages

+## Why .Net6 Razor Pages
+Razor Pages is a newer, simplified web application programming model.
+It removes much of the ceremony of ASP.NET MVC by adopting a file-based routing approach.
+Each Razor Pages file found under the Pages directory equates to an endpoint.
+Razor Pages have an associated C# objected called the page model, which holds each page's behavior.
+Additionally, each page works on the limited semantics of HTML, only supporting GET and POST methods

 ## Features
 This service is demo that contains the following: